prabaey/lunguage_uncertainty/README.md

 # Lunguage++

 This repository provides resources for handling uncertainty in radiology reports, focusing on both explicit and implicit uncertainty.
+The full paper, titled "Modeling Clinical Uncertainty in Radiology Reports: from Explicit Uncertainty Markers to Implicit Reasoning Pathways" can be found on [Arxiv](https://arxiv.org/abs/2511.04506).

 Our work addresses two key challenges in radiology report analysis:

 1. **Explicit Uncertainty**: Uncertainty directly expressed through hedging phrases in reports
 2. **Implicit Uncertainty**: Uncertainty arising from omitted findings and incomplete reasoning chains